DanielSocorro/nextjs/README.md

-# Creating a e-commerce web paga with NextJS
+# Creating a e-commerce web page with NextJS